-Belt Harris Pechacek, LLLP Certified Public Accountants Houston, Texas
+Belt Harris Pechacek, LLLP Certified Public Accountants Houston, Texas January 7, 2022

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended August 31, 2021

 A. SUMMARY OF AUDIT RESULTS

 - 1. The auditors' report expresses an unmodified opinion on the financial statements of UT Tyler University Academy. - 2.
 Significant deficiencies in internal control were not disclosed by the audit of the basic financial statements. - 3.
 No instances of noncompliance material to the financial statements were disclosed during the audit.